 Their main concerns are fit issues and creative pattern making.
 And I am all over that!

-But, I also need to think about my newbies… those readers in the house that just don’t quite know what they need to do with a sewing machine.
+But, I also need to think about my newbies… those readers in the house that just don’t quite know what to do with a sewing machine.
 Those guys n gals need a ‘How To Use A Sewing Machine For Beginners’ kind of post…

 So here it is…